lowlydba/mentalhealth.day/docs/index.md

 ## What is a mental health day?

-Taking a day off of work or school to focus on your emotional wellness.
-It’s similar to a traditional sick day, except that you don’t need to have a physical illness or injury to use it.
+A mental health day can consist of taking a day off work or school to focus on emotional wellness.
+It’s similar to a sick day, except that you don’t need to have a physical ailment to use it.

 Some common reasons people take mental health days are: